Properties of the reconciled distributions for Gaussian and count forecasts: Conclusions

 \section{Conclusions}

-This is the first work to formally study the properties of the reconciled distributions.
-We proved that the reconciliation surely decreases the variance of all variables in the Gaussian case, while it can increase or decrease the variance of count forecasts, depending on the incoherence of the base forecasts.
-Moreover, we have observed two different effects of reconciliation on the upper mean.
-We confirmed our theoretical study through the empirical analysis of time series of extreme market events.
+We proved that reconciliation via conditioning decreases the variance of all variables in the Gaussian framework, while it can increase or decrease the variance of discrete variables, depending on the incoherence of the base forecasts.
+We also discussed two different effects that the reconciliation can have on the upper mean.
+The empirical analysis of time series of extreme market events confirmed our theoretical insights.
+We leave as future research the study of the theoretical properties of the reconciliation of other continuous non-Gaussian distributions, including skewed ones.

-Future work might include the development of more sophisticated approaches for modeling the correlations between the base forecasts and the extension of this analysis to the cross-temporal reconciliation.